thelibertti/pygit-/README.md

 ## Contributing

-In case you found a bug you can open an issue and we will try to help you as soon as posible.
+In case you found a bug you can open an issue and we will try to help you as soon as we can can.

 In case you want to contribute to this project there is a template for the contributions in [Contributions](DOCS/contributions.md)